-- Pan-fry the goat meat in a non-stick pan (without added oil) until cooked.
+- 1. Pan-fry the goat meat in a non-stick pan (without added oil) until cooked.
 Alternatively, include the goat raw, depending on preference.
 We recommend cooking but some cats prefer raw meat. - 2.
-Steam or microwave the chopped spinach until soft. - 3.
-In a large mixing bowl, combine the goat, spinach, and pumpkin seeds (finely ground or chopped) and mix thoroughly. - 4.
+Steam or microwave the chopped pumpkin and kale until soft. - 3.
+In a large mixing bowl, combine the goat, vegetables, and pumpkin seeds (finely ground or chopped) and mix thoroughly. - 4.
 Once all ingredients are cool, mix in the plant omega-3 capsule (contents) and CompleteMe Hypo powder. - 5.
 Be sure to mix together all the ingredients very well.